 - 4.3.4.
 Brief descriptions of the objectives of each fund within the Diversified Default Option are given in the IPID. - 4.3.5.
-The Trustee's policies in relation to the Diversified Default Option are detailed below:

-- The Diversified Default Option manages investment risks through a diversified strategic asset allocation consisting of traditional and alternative assets.
+The Trustee's policies in relation to the Diversified Default Option are detailed below: - The Diversified Default Option manages investment risks through a diversified strategic asset allocation consisting of traditional and alternative assets.
 Risk is not considered in isolation, but in conjunction with expected investment returns and outcomes for members.
 In designing the Diversified Default Option, the Trustee has considered the trade-off between risk and expected returns. - The Trustee monitors various aspects of the Diversified Default Option as part of their quarterly monitoring reports.
-This includes monitoring the performance of the investment funds that make up the Diversified Default Option against the managers' return targets, and monitoring the historic variability of returns of the Active Diversified Growth Fund against the MSCI World Index.

-- Assets in the Diversified Default Option are invested in the best interests of members and beneficiaries, taking into account the profile of members.
+This includes monitoring the performance of the investment funds that make up the Diversified Default Option against the managers' return targets and monitoring the historic variability of returns of the Active Diversified Growth Fund against the MSCI World Index. - Assets in the Diversified Default Option are invested in the best interests of members and beneficiaries, taking into account the profile of members.
 In particular, the Trustee has considered high level profiling analysis of the Plan's membership in order to inform decisions regarding the Diversified Default Option.
 Based on this understanding of the membership, and the availability of postretirement solutions in the market at the time of the last review, a Diversified Default Option that targets drawdown at retirement is currently considered appropriate. - Members are supported by clear communications regarding the aims of the Diversified Default Option and the access to alternative investment approaches.

-If members wish to, they can opt to choose their own investments from the range of self-select funds available.
-Moreover, members do not have to take their retirement benefits in line with those targeted by the Diversified Default Option; the target benefits are merely used to determine the investment strategy held preretirement. - Assets in the Diversified Default Option are invested in daily traded pooled funds which hold liquid assets.
-The pooled funds are commingled investment vehicles which are managed by various Investment Managers.
+- If members wish to, they can opt to choose their own investments from the range of self-select funds available.
+Moreover, members do not have to take their retirement benefits in line with those targeted by the Diversified Default Option; the target benefits are merely used to determine the investment strategy held pre-retirement. - Assets in the Diversified Default Option are invested in daily traded pooled funds which hold liquid assets.
+The pooled funds are commingled investment vehicles which are managed by various investment managers (the "Investment Managers").
 The selection, retention and realisation of assets within the pooled funds are managed by the respective Investment Managers in line with the mandates of the funds.
-The funds are accessed via an Investment Platform and are held through a long-term insurance policy issued by Scottish Widows Limited ("Scottish Widows"). - The Investment Managers have full discretion (within the constraints of their mandates) on the extent to which social, environmental or ethical considerations are taken into account in the selection, retention and realisation of investments.
-As outlined in Section 3, the Trustee expects the underlying managers to evaluate ESG factors, including climate change considerations, exercising voting rights and stewardship obligations attached to investments, in accordance with their own corporate governance policies and current best practice, including the UK Corporate Governance Code and UK Stewardship Code.

-- The Trustee recognises that the Diversified Default Option is not a perfect match for any individual member's circumstances.
-In particular, this option provides little protection for the risk facing members who retire early or at short notice and who have either not yet reached the switching stage or are only partially through the switching process. - Taking into account the demographics of the Plan's membership and the availability of post-retirement solutions in the market, the Trustee believes that the current Diversified Default Option is appropriate and will continue to review this over time, at least triennially, or after significant changes to the Plan's demographic, if sooner. - The expected and realised net return and risk characteristics of the funds underlying the Diversified Default Option are considered as part of the review process to ensure they are still consistent with the aims and objectives of the Diversified Default Option.
+The funds are accessed via an investment platform and are held through a long-term insurance policy issued by Scottish Widows Limited ("Scottish Widows", the "Investment Platform"). - The Investment Managers have full discretion (within the constraints of their mandates) on the extent to which social, environmental, or ethical considerations are taken into account in the selection, retention and realisation of investments.
+As outlined in Section 3, the Trustee expects the underlying managers to evaluate ESG factors, including climate change considerations, the exercise of voting rights and stewardship obligations attached to investments, in accordance with their own corporate governance policies and current best practice, including the UK Corporate Governance Code and UK Stewardship Code. - The Trustee recognises that the Diversified Default Option is not a perfect match for any individual member's circumstances.
+In particular, this option provides little protection for the risk facing members who retire early or at short notice and who have either not yet reached the switching stage or are only partially through the switching process. - Taking into account the demographics of the Plan's membership and the availability of post-retirement solutions in the market, the Trustee believes that the current Diversified Default Option is appropriate and will continue to review this over time, at least triennially, or after significant changes to the Plan's demographic, if sooner.